-You’re not the only online vendor who has plans for a physical location.
+You’re not the only online vendor with plans for a physical location.
 Some have already beat you to the punch.
 Modcloth, a 13-year-old online vendor, opened its first brick-and-mortar store on the streets of San Francisco in July of 2015.
 “Today’s customers shop in multiple formats,” said the head of the National Retail Federation’s digital division, Vicki Cantrell, via USA Today.
-This is a natural expansion for an online vendor that has reached its goals online and now seeks new avenues for expansion.
+This is a natural expansion for an online vendor that has reached its goals online and now seeks new avenues for growth.

 Where You Start

 You already have a product and customer base, but now you need the perfect location.
-Make a list of the best locations for your shop.
+Make a list of the best sites for your shop.
 These are your wildest dreams for a location, the most popular places you think your retail shop would flourish in once you have your list look for lease-able spaces in these areas.
 Dream big and exhaust your first choices before you look elsewhere; you might find yourself in your top location.
 Timing is everything, and if you don’t ask, you’ll never know.

 Set up Security

 While online businesses must worry about cybersecurity, brick-and-mortar shops worry about physical theft and burglary.
 While security systems for small businesses were once impractical, Lorex has changed the game.
 Lorex security cameras come in 720 and 1080p versions.
 Their appearance in your shop lets people know they are watched and will cut down on shoplifters’ effectiveness.
 With night vision capabilities, there’s no way anyone can burglarize your shop, even in the dead of night, without being seen.
-These cameras are wireless and easily set up.
+These cameras are wireless and quickly set up.
 There is no installation or monthly fee.
 They link with your Wi-Fi, and with the Lorex app, you can check up on your shop at any time.